Eastern Front (World War I): Initial engagements

-The Russian and Austro-Hungarian armies continued to clash along the Carpathian Front throughout the winter of 1914–1915.
-Przemysl fortress managed to hold out deep behind enemy lines throughout this period, with the Russians bypassing it in order to attack the Austro-Hungarian troops further to the west.
-They made some progress, crossing the Carpathian Mountains in February and March 1915, but then the German relief helped the Austrians stop further Russian advances.
-In the meantime, Przemysl was almost entirely destroyed and the Siege of Przemysl ended in a defeat for the Austrians.
+At the same time, Austria-Hungary was trying to regain the territories lost in the summer.
+They attacked the Russians on the San River, and after a long period of fighting, they were forced to retreat.
+The Russians went on the offensive, came close to Krakow and occupied Chernivtsi, but a counterattack by the Central Powers saved the situation.

+The Ottoman Empire joined the war after the Black Sea raid, the first battle was the Battle of Cape Sarych.

+The year ended with a bloody battle on the rivers Bzura, Ravka, Nida and Pilica, where the Central Powers planned to take Warsaw, but could not and were forced to withdraw from the battle.

 1915

-Central Powers victories.
-Great retreat of the Russian Imperial Army
+Central Powers victories, retreat of the Imperial Russian Army

 In 1915 the Chief of German Great General Staff, General of Infantry Erich von Falkenhayn decided to make its main effort on the Eastern Front, and accordingly transferred considerable forces there.
 The year began with a successful German offensive in the area of the Masurian lakes.
 At the same time, a large battle for the city of Przasnysz took place on the Polish front.
 The city changed hands several times but eventually remained in Russian hands.
-As a result of the battle, the Germans lost 38 000 soldiers and Russian losses amounted to about 70 000 men.
+As a result of the battle, the Germans lost from 38,000 to 60,000 soldiers and Russian losses amounted to about 40,000 men.
+In March, the Germans tried to take Poland again, the third Battle of Warsaw began, and like the previous two, ended with the defeat of Germany.
 In May 1915, to eliminate the Russian threat the Central Powers began the successful Gorlice–Tarnów Offensive in Galicia.

 After the Second Battle of the Masurian Lakes, the German and Austro-Hungarian troops on the Eastern Front functioned under a unified command.
 The offensive soon turned into a general advance and a corresponding strategic retreat by the Russian Army.
-The cause of the reverses suffered by the Russian Army, despite a significant numerical superiority over the German enemy, was not so many errors in the tactical sphere, as the deficiency in technical equipment, particularly in artillery and ammunition as well as the corruption and incompetence of the Russian officers.
+The cause of the reverses suffered by the Russian Army, despite a significant numerical superiority over the German enemy, was not so much errors in the tactical sphere, as the deficiency in technical equipment, particularly in artillery and ammunition as well as the corruption and incompetence of the Russian officers.
 Only by 1916 did the buildup of Russian war industries increase the production of war material and improve the supply situation.

-By mid-1915, the Russians had been expelled from Russian Poland and hence pushed hundreds of kilometers away from the borders of the Central Powers, removing the threat of Russian invasion of Germany, although there was still slight Russian penetration into Austria-Hungary.
+By mid-1915, the Russians had been expelled from Russian Poland, The whole campaign cost the Russians about 400,000 men, however, the Germans and Austrians suffered setbacks, their attempt to break through to Lublin was repulsed with losses of 37,500 people, the Russians lost 9,524 people, and hence pushed hundreds of kilometers away from the borders of the Central Powers, removing the threat of Russian invasion of Germany, although there was still slight Russian penetration into Austria-Hungary.
 At the end of 1915 the German-Austrian advance was stopped on the line Riga–Jakobstadt–Dünaburg–Baranovichi–Pinsk–Dubno–Tarnopol.
 The general outline of this front line did not change until the Russian collapse in 1917.